ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 ### Signed Statement Registration

 Authentication MUST be implemented for this endpoint.

+This endpoint is used to register a Signed Statement with a Transparency Service.

 The following is a non-normative example of a HTTP request to register a Signed Statement: